 Service is fine.
 You order at the counter, get a number, and go to your table.
 It usually takes 10-15 minutes to get your food; even if a long line runs, you only have fifteen minutes to wait.
 My favorite place to sit is outside when the weather permits.
 They have a dedicated lot in the back or street parking out front.

 Blues City Deli Takeaway.
 Happiness is family, friends, and Blues City Deli sandwiches.
 Hot Italian is my go-to.
 The best sandwich in St. Louis.
 Get anything with roast beef. $10.50 before tax and tip.
 Super fast service.
 Line out the door only means 15 minutes.
 Park on a side street.
 Limited seating.
 Get there before 11:30 a.m. for no line.
+Every staff member is perky, talkative, and helpful.
+People come from all around Saint Louis.
+Everything great about St. Louis in one deli.

-Update: After visiting another 15 sandwich shops in the past three months, I came back to Blues City Deli and it somehow managed to beat my expectations.
+Update: After visiting another 15 sandwich shops in the past three months, I came back to Blues City Deli, and it somehow managed to beat my expectations.

 Nathaniel Reid Bakery Takeaway.
 Nathaniel Reid pastries rightfully rank among the nation's best, never mind St. Louis.
 They have some of the best pastries I've had anywhere, including France.
 I give it a near-perfect score of 9.9/10.
 The kouign-amann ($4.95) is the star: crisp, buttery, custardy, and completely unforgettable.
 It's worth the trip on its own.

-A multi-time James Beard Award winner, with reasonable prices, consistent execution, and a few unforgettable bites, there's always a line.
-But that's a small price to pay for what are arguably some of the finest baked goods in the United States.
-The sandwiches and bread are fine, but they're not why you're here.
-This place is about the pastry case, full stop.
+A multi-time James Beard Award winner with reasonable prices and consistent execution, so there's always a line.
+But that's a small price to pay for what are arguably some of the finest baked goods in the country.

 Pizza Head Takeaway.
 Perfect Pizza That Tastes Like New Jersey.
 Pizza Head in Tower Grove made my night last night.
 This pizza tastes exactly like New Jersey.
 Perfect sauce-to-cheese ratio.
 Super thin undercarriage that maintains its structure.
 A bit chewy, but still crisp.
 Brought me back to being a kid.